Frank J. Mrvan: 2022

 Mrvan ran for reelection against Republican nominee Jennifer-Ruth Green.
-Mrvan defeated Green 53% to 47%.
+During the campaign, a research firm contracted by the Democratic Congressional Campaign Committee inappropriately obtained the military records of Green.
+This included her experience of having been sexually assaulted by an Iraqi serviceman.
+Green stated she was "saddened to have to share publicly one of the most private events of my life".
+On November 8, Mrvan defeated Green 53% to 47%.

 2024

 Mrvan was re-elected in 2024 against Republican nominee Randy Niemeyer 53% to 45%.

 Tenure

 Mrvan took office on January 3, 2021.
 He voted in favor of the second impeachment of Donald Trump, the American Rescue Plan Act of 2021, and the Protecting the Right to Organize Act, which he co-sponsored.